TezosTaqueria/taqueria/taqueria-plugin-flextesa/README.md

 This is a plugin developed for Taqueria built on NodeJS using the Taqueria Node SDK and distributed via NPM

-For detailed usage and configuration information, view the Flextesa plugin documentation [here](https://taqueria.io/docs/plugins/plugin-flextesa)
+For detailed usage and configuration information, view the Flextesa plugin documentation on the Taqueria website [here](https://taqueria.io/docs/plugins/plugin-flextesa)